 The Successor Agency maintains deposits and investments with the City and County of San Francisco Treasury Pool (Pool).
-As of June 30, 2023, the Successor Agency's deposits and investments in the Pool is \$228,521 and the total amount invested by all public agencies in the Pool is \$16.0 billion.
-The Successor Agency's investment in the Pool has a weighted average maturity of 442 days.
+As of June 30, 2024, the Successor Agency's deposits and investments in the Pool is \$235,844 and the total amount invested by all public agencies in the Pool is \$16.3 billion.
+The Successor Agency's investment in the Pool has a weighted average maturity of 457 days.
 The City's Treasurer Oversight Committee (Committee) has oversight responsibility for the Pool.
-The value of the Successor Agency's percentage participation, which may be withdrawn, is based on the book value of the Successor Agency's percentage participation in the Pool.
-At June 30, 2023, the Pool consists of U.S. government and agency securities, public time deposits, negotiable certificates of deposit, commercial paper, supranationals, and money market mutual funds as authorized by State statutes and the City's investment policy.
+The value of the Successor Agency's shares in the Pool, which may be withdrawn, is based on the book value of the Successor Agency's percentage participation, which is different than the fair value of the Successor Agency's percentage participation in the Pool.
+At June 30, 2024, the Pool consists of U.S. government and agency securities, public time deposits, negotiable certificates of deposit, commercial paper, supranationals, and money market mutual funds as authorized by State statutes and the City's investment policy.
 Additional information regarding deposit, investment risks (such as interest rate, credit, and concentration of credit risks), and fair value hierarchy for the City's Treasurer's Pool may be obtained by contacting the City's Controller's Office, 1 Dr. Carlton B. Goodlett Place, Room 316, San Francisco, CA 94102.